vEnhance/web.evanchen.cc/input/faq-contest.md

-For the most part, preparation for Putnam looks similar to that for USAMO, except that [Euclidean geometry][geombook] is absent, while calculus, abstract algebra, and a bit of real analysis are fair game.
+For the most part, preparation for Putnam looks similar to that for USAMO, except that [Euclidean geometry][geombook] is absent, while abstract and linear algebra, calculus, and a bit of real analysis are fair game.
 Most non-geometry resources on this website should work equally well for Putnam.

 Format-wise, the most stark difference, in my opinion,